Rekidiang2/nlp01_sentiment_analysis/README.md

 ### Kiese Diangebeni Reagan
 #### Data Science Analyst

-> I’m  Data and technology passionate person, Artificial Intelligence enthusiast, lifelong learner.
-Since my childhood I was interested to technology and science, but I didn’t get access to it, by the lack of resource and opportunities hopefully grace to massive learning resource available on the Internet I’m getting close to my dream.
-My pleasure is to motivate, guide and teach people with less or without resource accomplish their dream in the world of technology specially kids and young.
+>I’m a data and technology passionate person, an artificial intelligence enthusiast and a lifelong learner.
+Since my childhood I have been interested in technology and science, but due to lack of resources and opportunities, I didn’t develop this interest.
+However, thanks to the massive learning resources available on the internet, I’m getting closer to my dream.
+My desire is to motivate, guide and teach people with less or without resources accomplish their dreams in the world of technology especially kids and young people.
 > My Website [Click Here](https://kiese.tech)

 > Social Network